Get Started

 # Overview

-) uses a room concept where participants can join a room using audio and/or video.
+The VCS Realtime SDK (vcs-realtime-sdk) uses a room concept where participants can join a room using audio and/or video.
 To join a room a token is required.
-This token is created by your server application using a REST POST /room
+This token is created by your server application using a REST POST /room API.
+The token is passed to your client application which passes the token to the SDK.

 In addition to audio & video, screenshare (web-only) and data-channel is also available.